josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 Developers will have to, either organize themselves around roles where they do not fight over the same files, or they will have to stay in sync with what's happening on `master`, either through merges or rebases.

 This means that integrations can be automated, since they do not require human intervention.
-So this is one of the core features that we poured into the [Pretested Integration Plugin][pretested-integration-plugin]
+So this is one of the core features that we implemented in [Pretested Integration Plugin][pretested-integration-plugin]

 #### All integrations onto an integration branch must pass an automated toll-gate